BonyaO/evrf/README.md

 ## Components
 - **Basic EVRF**: Core implementation of the EVRF functionality
 - **Full EVRF**: Extended implementation with additional features
-- **Validator**: Module for generating multiple public keys from a single Bandersnatch key
+- **BLSKeygenProtocol**: Module for generating multiple public keys from a single Bandersnatch key
 - **Common**: Shared utilities and Bulletproof implementation

 ## Usage